 Breast and Microsurgery Fellowship

-The UTSW breast and microsurgery fellowship will allow the fellow to gain experience in both micro- and non-micro-based breast reconstruction via an academic and large private practice setting.
-The fellow will rotate at all university hospitals affiliated with UT Southwestern Medical Center, which includes Zale Lipshy and St. Paul University Hospitals, Parkland Memorial Hospital, and Children’s Medical Center.
+The UT Southwestern Medical Center Breast and Microsurgery Fellowship provides the fellow with experience in both micro- and non-micro-based breast reconstruction via an academic and large private practice setting.
+The fellow will rotate at all university hospitals affiliated with UT Southwestern Medical Center; which includes Zale Lipshy University Hospital, Zale Lipshy University Hospital, Parkland Memorial Hospital, and Children’s Medical Center.